leoaiassistant/globalhacks/README.md

-Welcome to Hackathon Hackers!
-This group is of, by, and for the amazing, still growing, community of hackers hackathons have built.
-We're glad you're here.
+## Welcome to Global Hackathons!

-If you want to recruit us, only post in HH Job Listings.
-If you post job listings anywhere else on HH, we will ban you forever.
+This group is of, by, and for the amazing, still growing, community of hackers interested in hackathons across the world.

-Hackathon Hackers (HH) is a community.
+Global Hackathons is a community.
 Whenever you post or reply, there are other people sitting behind the screen reading what you say.
 These other people have thoughts, ideas, dreams, aspirations, troubles, advice, perspectives, feelings, and experiences, just like you.
 You'll probably end up meeting a lot of them if you go to hackathons.
 Everyone in this group is a potential new friend—treat them that way.

-This document aims to make HH a place for everyone to feel welcome.
+This document aims to make this group a place for everyone to feel welcome.
 The rules, guidelines, and code of conduct that follow apply to all HH subgroups, although subgroups may also extend these to better serve their own community.

 ## Rules and Guidelines
 Hackers are diverse and complex, with many different interests and passions.
 These rules are in place so that everyone can feel comfortable participating in HH.
 If you think they need editing or don't cover something important, please send a pull request to start the discussion.